poise/application_python/README.md

 - environment: hash of environment variables passed to `supervisor_service`
 - autostart: passed to `supervisor_service`.

+### uwsgi
+The `uwsgi` sub-resource LWRP configures UWSGI to run the application.

+If used with a Django application, it will install uwsgi into the same virtualenv.

+#### Attribute Parameters

+- app_module: mandatory.
+For django applications this is typically `your_project_name.wsgi:application`
+- settings_template: the template to render to create the `uwsgi.ini` file; if specified it will be looked up in the application cookbook.
+Defaults to "uwsgi.ini.erb" from the `application_python` cookbook
+- socket: Socket to listen on.
+It can be the path to a socket file, port assignment, or address and port assignment.
+If you use a socket file you will be responsible for ensuring the paths exist with the right permissions.
+Defaults to ':8080'
+- protocol: Protocol uwsgi should use for socket.
+Defaults to 'http', can also be 'uwsgi' or 'fastcgi'.
+- listen: Socket listen queue size.
+Defaults to 100.
+- workers: Number of workers to spawn.
+Default is determined by the number of cpus on the node.
+- master: Enable the uwsgi master process.
+Defaults to 'true'.
+- harakiri: Requests that take longer than the harakiri setting will be dropped and the worker recycled.
+Defaults to 60 seconds.
+- limit_post: Limits the number of request body (bytes) based on CONTENT_LENGTH.
+Defaults to 16777216 (16MB)
+- stats: statsd uri to pass worker statistics to.
+Defaults to nil.
+- environment: hash of environment variables passed to `supervisor_service`

 ### celery
 The `celery` sub resource LWRP configures the application to use Celery.